sanjayrao77/rokuremote/README.md

 To un-mute manually (e.g. if the commercials end early), you can press 'Z' 'Z' to zero out the time or press "volume up (=/+)".

 Some devices support VolumeMute.
-If your device doesn't support that, you can use the "--nomute" argument to simulate mute/unmute by using multiple volume down/up commands.
+If your device doesn't support that (e.g. streaming sticks), it will simulate mute/unmute by using multiple volume down/up commands.

 The program is clever enough to stop a mute/unmute simulation if the user specifies the reverse in the middle.
 For example, while it is gradually increasing the volume to simulate an unmute, you